Tax Information for HGR Liquidating Trust

 Historical Forms 1099-DIV

 This schedule is being provided as a courtesy to assist shareholders in calculating the tax basis of their shares related to the liquidation, please see the schedule below.
 Shareholders should consult their Forms 1099-DIV as provided previously for each year for dollar amounts, and shareholders should contact their tax advisors.

 Tax Implications of the Recent Liquidating Distributions1

-The following Q&A and Cost Basis Calculator are designed to help you understand the tax implications of the liquidating distributions.
+The following Q&A and Cost Basis Calculator are designed to help you understand the tax simplification of the liquidating distributions.
 Hines Global REIT formed a liquidating trust, called HGR Liquidating Trust (“Trust”) to facilitate the completion of its Plan of Liquidation approved by its stockholders on July 17, 2018.
 Accordingly, Hines Global REIT formed the Trust and transferred its remaining assets and liabilities to the Trust on June 30, 2020 (the “Liquidation Date”).
 Please note that this information is provided for illustrative purposes only and to help give you a general understanding of the consequences of the recent liquidating distributions.
 We are not providing legal or tax advice.
 Shareholders should contact their tax advisors for specifics regarding the taxation of their individual investments.
 The questions and answers are based on certain assumptions that may not be accurate.

 1. Q: How will liquidating distributions be reported for tax purposes?

-A: The liquidating distributions received in 2019, will be reported to shareholders on their 2019 Form 1099-DIV.
-The liquidating distributions will be included in Box 9, “Cash Liquidation Distributions” on the 2019 1099-DIV which we expect to be mailed on or before January 31, 2019.
+A: The noncash liquidating distributions received in 2020, will be reported to shareholders on their 2020 Form 1099-DIV.
+The liquidating distributions will be included in Box 10, “Noncash Liquidation Distributions” on the 2020 1099-DIV which we expect to be mailed on or before January 31, 2021.

-2. Q: What are the tax implications for Box 9, “Cash Liquidation Distributions” for Taxable Accounts (such as individual or joint tenant type accounts)?
+2. Q: What are the tax implications for Box 10, “Noncash Liquidation Distributions” for Taxable Accounts (such as individual or joint tenant type accounts)?